powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 ### Generators and HVDC limits

-When mapping a time series to a generator or a HVDC, a time series value may break a threshold defined in the network case (a max or min power for instance).
-To handle this case we can choose to ignore the limit with either :
+When mapping a time series to a generator or a HVDC line, a time series value may break a threshold defined in the network case
+(a max power or min power for instance).
+To handle this case we can choose to ignore the limit with either:
-- a global parameter : use `--ignore-limits` in the CLI parameter
+- a global parameter : use `--ignore-limits` in the command line interface parameter
-- a per time series configuration : add `ignoreLimits { "timeSeriesName" }` for each timeseries wanted
+- a per time series configuration : add `ignoreLimits { "timeSeriesName" }` for each wanted time series

 If no option is set to ignore the limits, then if it happens, the program will exit with an exception.
 Otherwise it will log a warning message.